OpHaCo/hoverbot/README.md

 Different MCU can be used, we could use UART bitbanging libraries...
 But a nice solution is to use teensy 3.1/3.2 :
  * it runs @3.3V
  * [9 bit uart supported on Arduino Core] (https://www.pjrc.com/teensy/td_uart.html)
- * 3 avaialble hardware UART!
+ * 3 avaialble hardware UARTs!

 ### **software**